Simulation-based Inference via Langevin Dynamics with Score Matching: Background and Preliminary Results

 When the likelihood is computationally intractable, its evaluation in \eqref{eq:true_post} must be approximated through simulations.
-The core idea of SBI is to approximate the posterior distribution by identifying parameter values $\theta$ that generate simulated data resembling the observed dataset $\Xn^\ast$.
-Three major families of methods for SBI are Approximate Bayesian Computation (ABC) \citep{beaumont2010approximate}, Bayesian Synthetic Likelihood (BSL) \citep{price2018bayesian}, and conditional generative modeling approaches \citep{wang2022adversarial,sharrock2024sequential}.
+The core idea of SBI is to approximate the posterior distribution by identifying parameter values $\theta$ that generate simulated data resembling the observed dataset $\Xn^\ast$. { Existing SBI methods can be broadly categorized into three families: (1) Approximate Bayesian Computation (ABC) \citep{beaumont2010approximate}, which compares simulated and observed datasets using similarity measures; (2) Bayesian Synthetic Likelihood (BSL) \citep{price2018bayesian,frazier2021robust}, which approximates the likelihood of summary statistics with a Gaussian distribution; and (3) neural SBI methods, which use neural networks to learn an approximation to the posterior, likelihood, or likelihood-to-evidence ratio directly from simulated data.
+Representative examples include neural posterior estimation (NPE) \citep{papamakarios2016fast}, neural likelihood estimation (NLE) \citep{papamakarios2019sequential}, and neural ratio estimation (NRE) \citep{hermans2020likelihood,durkan2020contrastive,miller2022contrastive}.
+For a general review of SBI methods, see \citet{cranmer2020frontier,lueckmann2021benchmarking,deistler2025simulation} and our discussion in \Cref{sec:related_work}.}

-In ABC methods, one simulates $N$ pairs of parameters and datasets $\{ (\theta^{(k)}, \Xn^{(k)}) \}_{k=1}^N$ from the joint distribution $p(\theta, \Xn) = \pi(\theta)\,\pn_\theta(\Xn)$, which we refer to as the ABC \emph{reference table}.
-The parameter draws $\{\theta^{(k)}\}$ are then weighted according to the similarity between the simulated dataset $\Xn^{(k)}$ and the observed dataset $\Xn^\ast$.
-Much of the ABC literature focuses on defining effective similarity measures, as these directly determine the quality of the approximate posterior.
-Common strategies include: (1) computing distances between summary statistics, chosen either through expert knowledge or automated procedures \citep{fearnhead2011constructing}; and (2) using discrepancy metrics on empirical distributions, such as the Kullback-Leibler (KL) divergence \citep{jiang2018approximate,wang2022approximate}, the Wasserstein distance \citep{bernton2019approximate}, or the Maximum Mean Discrepancy (MMD) \citep{park2016k2}.

-BSL takes a parametric approach by assuming that the summary statistics follow a Gaussian distribution and approximating the likelihood accordingly, with the Gaussian mean and covariance estimated from simulated datasets.
-This avoids the need to specify a kernel function or impose ad hoc thresholding, but the accuracy of the method depends critically on the validity of the Gaussian assumption for the summary statistics.

-While ABC and BSL methods are conceptually straightforward, their performance is closely tied to the choice of summary statistics or discrepancy metrics.
-Recent advances in deep generative models provide an alternative by directly approximating the conditional distribution $\pn_\theta(\Xn)$ or $\pi_n(\theta \mid \Xn)$ from simulated datasets.
-Examples include normalizing flows \citep{papamakarios2016fast,papamakarios2019sequential}, generative adversarial networks \citep{wang2022adversarial}, and conditional diffusion models \citep{sharrock2024sequential}, which bypass the need for an explicit similarity measure.
-These models employ highly expressive neural architectures, enabling efficient learning when the data admits low-dimensional structure \citep{bauer2019deep}.
-However, inference in these approaches is typically amortized: the generative network is trained on the ABC reference table $\{(\theta^{(k)}, \Xn^{(k)})\}_{k=1}^N$ to learn an approximation $\widehat{\pi}_n$ to the targeted conditional distribution.
-The observed data $\Xn^\ast$ is introduced only after training, as a conditioning input to $\widehat{\pi}_n$, from which posterior samples are then drawn via $\widehat{\pi}_n(\theta \mid \Xn^\ast)$.